PARSES-Lab/scans/Build_Instructions/Gripper_Assembly.md

 ### Step 1:

-With the top side of the acrylic baseplate on the table, install the two M3 heat-set inserts into the bottom, ensuring they are flush with the surface by pressing with a flat piece of metal.
-Screw in the pneumatic and electrical harness into these two holes in [this orientation].
+With the bottom side of the acrylic baseplate on the table, install three M3 heat-set inserts into the top, ensuring they are flush with the surface by pressing with a flat piece of metal.
+Screw in the pneumatic and electrical harness into these two holes from the other side so that it is on the bottom.

 ### Step 2: